-Larry Carpman, class of '75, has scored a notable “First” for Journalism: He is its first graduate ever to be named to the UMass Board of Trustees.
+Larry Carpman, class of '75, has scored a notable “First” for Journalism: He is its first graduate ever to be named to the UMass Board of Trustees, on which he served for five years (2011-16).
 Appointed by Governor Deval Patrick, Carpman is the founder of Carpman Communications.
 He and his wife Pamela, who has been a photographer at the White House for the global news agency AFP and a prize-winning photographer for the Providence Journal, have two sons.
 They live in Marshfield, Mass.

 “In the spring of 2001, 30 years after I first walked into the Journalism office, I was contacted by David Shribman, a former editor with The Boston Globe, who was working on his book, I Remember My Teacher,” Carpman recalls.
 “He asked if I had a memory of a teacher that I would contribute to his compilation of teacher memories.
 It was an easy request for me.”

 Carpman picked Howard Ziff, the founder of Journalism at UMass.
 “He showed me how important passion is in one’s life and studies,” wrote Carpman.
 “His application of passion was broad.
 He was passionate about principle and ethics and the need to apply those things.
 I was your basic college student and, because of him, I realized that you have to really feel things deeply and that, to have fun in life, you have to have impact.”